 Chemotherapy treatments cause side effects and unpleasant physiological and emotional feelings.
-We recommend taking LIFEMEL during the treatments in order to help and make it significantly easier to deal with these effects.
-LIFEMEL is a unique, clinically proven nutritional supplement that supports the patient in the chemotherapy process.
+We recommend taking LIFEMEL during the treatments in order to significantly improve the immune system and to improve general feeling.
+LIFEMEL is a unique, clinically proven nutritional supplement that supports the immune system during treatments

 The cancer disease is very challenging, physiologically and mentally, and the hair loss accompanying the chemotherapy treatments makes it even more difficult to cope with the disease.
 But just like the chemotherapy treatments eventually lead to the elimination of the cancer tumor and the improvement of health, so too will your hair grow back.
 Using different methods you can ensure that your hair will be strong and healthy.
 It's a process, and it will take time, but with persistence, the results will come.